joshtom/Node-Prisma-Typescript-Blog-Api/README.md

 This repository contains an implementation of a Blog API using NodeJS, Typescript, and Prisma.

 ## Features
-- CRUD operations for Blog Posts
+- CRUD operations for Blog Posts and
-- Commenting on Blog Posts
-- Like/Dislike a Blog Post
+- Liking a Blog Post
-- Delete all Blog Posts

 ## Installation